SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This is one of the aquariums in the SF Bay Area that isn't located in the city.
 It is across the bay in the quaint little town of Alameda.
 It has been in operation for over 40 years and yet is still a hidden gem and worth visiting when you are on your trip to San Francisco.

-The Crab Cove Aquarium features a 800-gallon tank, interactive tours, and lots of fun exhibits for kids.
+The Crab Cove Aquarium features an 800-gallon tank, interactive tours, and lots of fun exhibits for kids.
 Check out the Crab Cover Marine Area to see what lives under the water as the tides roll out back into the bay.

-5. Marine Discovery Center (Santa Cruz)
+5. Seymour Marine Discovery Center (Santa Cruz)

-This is one of the favorite aquariums in the SF Bay Area because you can do things such as touch a shark (don't worry as it is friendly and won't bite you), learn about the native sea creatures like hermit crabs and sea urchins, and take pictures in front of the 87-foot blue whale skeleton.
+This is one of the favorite aquariums in the SF Bay Area because you can do things such as touch a shark (don't worry, it is friendly and won't bite you), learn about native sea creatures like hermit crabs and sea urchins, and take pictures in front of the 87-foot blue whale skeleton.
+It is one of the largest skeletons anywhere in the world!

 6. The Marine Mammal Center (Sausalito)